nikkikobako/MS1-Go-Vegan/README.md

 The photos used in this site were obtained from pixabay, unsplash and pexels.
 Each photo has the origin in the title

 ## Acknowledgements
-I received inspiration for this project from Veganuary which is how I became vegan [Veganuary](https://uk.veganuary.com/)
+I received inspiration for this project from Veganuary which is how I became vegan - [Veganuary](https://uk.veganuary.com/)

+For my layout I was inspired for the home page from ???